omarr321/TownsEngine/docs/commands/COMMANDS.md

 ---
 # commands
-This is a general overview of all the commands and breiftly what it does.
-You can click on the command to learn more.
+This is a general overview of all the commands and their usage.
+You can click on any command to learn it in detail.

 ---